Finder: Searching for Files

 Filtering

-The Finder offers several methods for filtering the results (i.e. reducing them).
+Finder offers several methods for filtering the results (i.e., reducing them).
 You can combine them and call them repeatedly.

-Use size() to filter by file size.
-In this way, we find files with sizes between 100 and 200 bytes:
+Using size(), we filter by file size.
+This way, we find files with sizes in the range of 100 to 200 bytes:

 Finder::findFiles('*.php')